 Data Governance (DG) has become an essential opportunity for organizations to drive efficiency, business growth, and innovation.
 Time and time again, we (at CCG) hear from organizations who are procuring expensive technology to enable their DG initiatives.
 Conversely, we know from Gartner, that up to ninety percent of these programs fail on the first attempt.
 So, where are these organizations going wrong?
 Often, this high failure rate is due to organizations throwing technology at the problem, hoping that it will stick, without developing a real strategy to back up the investment.

 Well, if you’re like many of these organizations who have previously failed DG initiatives, find yourself questioning which data is sensitive, or just inherited a disorganized mess, we understand and are here to help.
-The steps to a successful DG program were detailed in a webinar with CCG’s Director, Client Partner, and Strategy expert Natalie Greenwood.
+The steps to a successful data governance strategy was detailed in one of our recent webinars.

 Data Governance is the organizational approach to data and information management, formalized as policies and procedures that encompass the full life cycle of data, including acquisition development, use, and disposal.
 If you were to go research different “frameworks for Data Governance, ” dozens of different models would present themselves to you, spanning different industries, methodologies, etc. Although they are all effective, the problem that organizations run into is that these frameworks are timely because they are so comprehensive.
 At CCG, we slimmed down these different models based on the key challenges our clients were facing and focused on five key competencies: